mauriziodapor/POLARe/README.md

 It uses the relativistic method of partial wave expansion (Mott theory).

 The user should record the input data in the file "INPUT/input.txt".
-For example, to calculate the DESCS of 1000 eV electrons in U (atomic number Z = 92) with transverse spin polarization Px = 1 and azimuthal angle = 90 degrees, the "INPUT/input.txt" file should contain the following information [M. Dapor, J. Phys.
-B: At.
-Mol.
-Opt.
-Phys.
-55, 095202 (2022)]:
+For example, to calculate the DESCS of 1000 eV electrons in U (atomic number Z = 92) with transverse spin polarization Px = 1 and azimuthal angle = 90 degrees, the "INPUT/input.txt" file should contain the following information [M. Dapor, Journal of Physics B: Atomic, Molecular, and Optical Physics 55, 095202 (2022)]:

 ------------------------